-For years thereafter, he cooked for a living, and raised bees on the side.
+After a yearlong apprenticeship, he acquired his own bees.
+For years thereafter, he cooked for a living, and he raised bees on the side.
 “I love being outdoors,” he said, but as a chef, “I was always indoors.”
-In August of 2013, he retired after 22 years as the executive chef at Boone County National Bank, to spend more time with his other loves, including his bees.
+In August of 2013, he retired after 22 years as the executive chef at Central Bank of Boone County to spend more time with his other loves, including his bees.

-Jacques sells extracted honey; chunk honey, which is a blend of the comb and extracted honey; comb honey; bees wax candles; pure beeswax; bee pollen to prevent allergies; and propolis.
+Jacques sells extracted honey; chunk honey, a blend of the comb and extracted honey; comb honey; beeswax candles; pure beeswax; bee pollen to prevent allergies; and propolis.
 Propolis, whose name is Greek for “in favor of or in defense of the city,” does just that.
-The sticky, resinous substance is collected by honeybees from trees, and creates protective, antiseptic barrier within the hive.
+The sticky, resinous substance is collected by honeybees from trees, and it creates a protective, antiseptic barrier within the hive.
 Humans use this antibacterial “glue” in cosmetics, toothpaste, and for medicinal purposes.

-“Most of my customers like the black locust, because it is light in color, and the taste is gentle, not too sweet,” Laboile said.
-His apiary produces five kinds of honey at different times of the year: Black locust, clover, golden rod, wildflower, buckwheat, and honeydew, which is not from honeydew melon blossoms, but made from collecting a sweet substance from tree leaves with aphids.
+That said, most of Jacques’ customers come to his stall for honey and bee pollen.
+“My regular customers see the difference between local honey and the honey they buy in the store.
+They realize how good this natural honey is, and there is a big difference.”
+“Most of my customers like the black locust, because it is light in color, and the taste is gentle, not too sweet,” Jacques said.
+His apiary produces six kinds of honey at different times of the year: Black locust, clover, goldenrod, wildflower, buckwheat, and honeydew, which is not from honeydew melon blossoms, but made from collecting a sweet substance from tree leaves with aphids.

-This year, Laboile is taking care of 57 colonies and 60 hives, and he will have more in the spring when he splits colonies to prevent “swarming,” which happens when hives are overcrowded.
+This year, Jacques is taking care of 57 colonies and 60 hives, and he will have more in the spring when he splits colonies to prevent “swarming,” which happens when hives are overcrowded.
 When a hive is too crowded, a swarm of bees leaves.

+He grows flowering trees and plants on his property to attract and feed the honeybees.
 They like the flowering fruit trees, the red bud, basswood, and red maple trees.
 “I don’t mow my lawn much,” he said, “because I don’t want to kill the dandelions.
 The bees love dandelion flowers.”
-They also gravitate to the thyme and chive blossoms in Laboile’s garden.
+They also gravitate to the thyme and chive blossoms in Jacques’ garden.
 Last year he planted wild verbena, which was a big hit with the bees.
 “The leaves also make good tea,” he said.

-Laboile enjoys working with his bees, but beekeeping, like farming, is not without risk.
+Jacques enjoys working with his bees, but beekeeping, like farming, is not without risk.
 The winters are hard on the honeybees.
 They can succumb to mites, beetles, and sometimes starvation.
-In addition, beekeeping is “manually intense,” he said, and “I do everything myself.”
-These days, arthritis in his hands had slowed him down some, but the chef-turned-beekeeper still lives up to his honeybees’ example.
+In addition, beekeeping is “manually intense,” he said.
+“I do everything myself.”
+These days, arthritis in his hands has slowed him down some, but the chef-turned-beekeeper still lives up to his honeybees’ example.